ToxicBuZ/CG-MT_entry_test/README.md

 ### Prerequisites

-* PHP version 7+ ( to install LAMP version of PHP, please visit https://www.apachefriends.org/index.html)
+* PHP version 7+ ( to install LAMPP version of PHP, please visit https://www.apachefriends.org/index.html)
 * Carbon  ( for more info about the Carbon class, please visit https://carbon.nesbot.com/docs/ )

 ###  Data for input